 Just email us at email@example.com for more information.

 What does DKMS do?

 DKMS is a global organisation dedicated to the fight against blood cancer.
-DKMS operates in the UK, Germany, USA, Poland and Spain.
-Together we have built a worldwide organisation, supported by more than 6.3 million potential lifesavers.
+DKMS operates in the UK, Chile, Germany, Poland, the USA, in India as a joint venture with BMST and in South Africa together with our partner The Sunflower Fund.
+Together we have built a worldwide organisation, supported by more than 10 million potential lifesavers.
 Our vision is to provide every blood cancer patient with a matching donor or help with access to treatment – around the globe.
 We want to see our vision to delete blood cancer become a reality by recruiting, retaining and motivating potential blood stem cell donors globally to saves patient's lives.
 We are a registered UK charity.